Home Firm Overview Practice Areas Deportation Help Links Consultation Contact Us

 Back to top...

-The Illegal Immigration and Reform and Immigrant Responsibility Act (IIRIRA) enacted in September 1996 provides that an alien who resides unlawfully in the United States for 180 days or more but less than a year after April 1, 1997, is inadmissible for 3 years if he/she subsequently leaves the USA and reenter legally or attempts to reenter legally.
-If an alien who has resided unlawfully in the United States for one year or more after April 1, 1997, he is inadmissible for 10 years if he subsequently leaves the USA and reenters legally or attempts to reenter legally.
+The Illegal Immigration and Reform and Immigrant Responsibility Act (IIRAIRA) enacted in September 1996 provides that an alien who resides unlawfully in the United States for 180 days or more but less than a year after April 1, 1997, is inadmissible for 3 years if he/she subsequently leaves the USA and reenter legally or attempt to reenter legally.
+If an alien who has resided unlawfully in the United States for one year or more after April 1, 1997, is inadmissible for 10 years if he or she subsequently leaves the USA and reenter legally or attempt to reenter legally.

 Back to top...